chromeos/chromeos.dev/pages/en/posts/flutter-and-chromeos-better-together.md

 ## Chrome OS is a great developer platform to build Flutter apps

 No matter what platform you're targeting, Flutter has support for rich IDEs and programming tools like Android Studio and Visual Studio Code.
-Over the last year, Chrome OS has been building support for running the Linux version of these tools with the beta of [Linux on Chrome OS](/{{locale.code}}/linux) (aka Crostini).
+Over the last year, Chrome OS has been building support for running the Linux version of these tools with the of [Linux on Chrome OS](/{{locale.code}}/linux) (aka Crostini).
 And, because Chrome OS also supports Android, you can configure the Flutter tooling to run your Android apps directly without an emulator involved.

 #[The Flutter development tools running on Chrome OS](/images/posts/flutter-and-chromeos-better-together/flutter-on-chromeos.gif)